YudiXie/Novelty_analysis/README.md

 ```
 FPDataTransfer.py
 ```
-Also remember to specify the input and output directory.
+Also, remember to specify the input and output directory.
 ```
 save_directory='/home/alex/Desktop/MoSeqFP.mat'
 filename = '/media/alex/DataDrive1/MoSeqData/MSFP_Test/180922/session_20180922154525/nidaq.dat'
 nch=3
 ```
 `nch` is the number of channels plus 1 (timestamps) of your photometry recording.
+For example, if you are recording two channels, GCaMP and tdTomato, choose `nch=3`

-2. Edit mice index file for further analysis, you can find a template here
+2. Edit mice index file for further analyses, you can find a template here
 ```
 Mice_Index_Template.m
 ```
-In the following scripts, mice indexes and date indexes are read as specified in this file, please also spcify where to find this mice index file in later analyses.
+In the following scripts, mice indexes and date indexes are used by other scripts as specified in this file , please also spcify where to find this mice index file in the following scripts that you need to run.

 3. Make labeled videos which show the syllables numbers and a color bar in the bottom which shows the syllables being used.
 ```